chauff/cse1500-web-transcripts/Lecture-3.md

 }
 ```

-When you run this code you will actually find it to behave very differently: after around one second delay, you will see ten print outs of the number `11`.
+:point_up: When you run the code you will actually find it to behave very differently: after around one second delay, you will see ten print outs of the number `11`.
 Make sure to try this out for yourself!

-Why is this?
-Well, first of all, what happens here is that `setTimeout` is executed ten times without delay - defined within `setTimeout` is a **callback**, i.e. the function to execute when the condition (the delay) is met.
-After the tenth time, the `for` loop executes `i++` (and then breaks as the `i<=10` condition is no longer fulfilled) which means `i` is `11` at the end of the `for` loop.
-As `i` has global scope, every single callback refers to the same variable.
-After a bit more time passes (reaching ~1 second) each of the function calls within `setTimeout` is now being executed.
-Every single function just prints out `i` to console.
-Since `i` is `11` and all  we will get ten print outs of `11`.
+Her is why: `setTimeout` is executed ten times without delay.
+Defined within `setTimeout` is a **callback**, i.e. the function to execute when the condition (the delay) is met.
+After the tenth time, the `for` loop executes `i++` and then breaks as the `i<=10` condition is no longer fulfilled.
+This means `i` is `11` at the end of the `for` loop.
+As `i` has **global scope** (recall: `var i` is declared outside a function), every single callback refers to the same variable.
+After a bit more time passes (reaching ~1 second), each of the function calls within `setTimeout` is now being executed.
+Every single function just prints out `i`.
+Since `i` is `11`, we will end up with ten print outs of `11`.

-Let's fix the two issues (printing 11s instead of 1...10 and waiting a second between print outs one by one).
+Let's fix the two issues (printing 11s instead of 1...10 and waiting a second *between print outs* one by one).
 In the code above, `var i` has **global** scope, but we actually need it to be of **local scope** such that every function has its own local copy of it.
 In addition, we increment the delay with each increment of `i`.
-Before **ES6** this was the established solution (you will find this construct in all kinds of older pieces of code):
+Before **ES6** the following code snippet was the established solution (you will find this construct in all kinds of code bases):

 ```javascript
 function fn(i) {